Britain’s Most Haunted House

 After the Foysters left, the house was empty for a couple of years until Harry Price leased it and set up a team of 48 observers who stayed in the building, mostly over weekends.

 After 12 months of observations the Harry Price Website records that, “Rather than stories of spectral sightings, poltergeist effects, and the like, the vast majority of the reports returned routine and mundane information … However, there were several incidents (primarily aural which includes thumps and footsteps) which observers …. could not put down to natural causes …”

-Undaunted by the lack of evidence, Harry Price published his book, The Most Haunted House in England in 1940.
+Undaunted (or unhaunted?) by the lack of evidence, Harry Price published his book, The Most Haunted House in England in 1940.